rhx/SwiftGsk/README.md

 ##### Ubuntu

-On Ubuntu 20.04 you can use the Gsk that comes with the distribution.
+On Ubuntu 22.04 you can use the gtk that comes with the distribution.
 Just install with the `apt` package manager:

 	sudo apt update
-	sudo apt install libgsk-dev gir1.2-gsk-0.0 gobject-introspection libgirepository1.0-dev libxml2-dev
+	sudo apt install libgtk-3-dev gir1.2-gtk-3.0 gir1.2-gtksource-3.0 libcogl-dev gir1.2-cogl-1.0 libcogl-pango-dev gir1.2-coglpango-1.0 libgdk-pixbuf2.0-dev gir1.2-gdkpixbuf-2.0 libgirepository1.0-dev libxml2-dev

 ##### Fedora

-On Fedora 29, you can use the gtk that comes with the distribution.
+On Fedora, you can use the gtk that comes with the distribution.
 Just install with the `dnf` package manager:

-	sudo dnf install gsk-devel glib2-devel gobject-introspection-devel libxml2-devel
+	sudo dnf install gtk3-devel pango-devel cogl-devel gdk-pixbuf2-devel cairo-devel cairo-gobject-devel glib2-devel gobject-introspection-devel libxml2-devel

 #### macOS

-On macOS, you can install Gsk using HomeBrew (for setup instructions, see http://brew.sh).
-Once you have a running HomeBrew installation, you can use it to install a native version of Gsk:
+On macOS, you can install gdk and gtk using HomeBrew (for setup instructions, see http://brew.sh).
+Once you have a running HomeBrew installation, you can use it to install a native version of gtk:

 	brew update
-	brew install gsk glib glib-networking gobject-introspection pkg-config
+	brew install gtk4 glib glib-networking gobject-introspection pkg-config

 ## Usage